 Many rental car companies offer “ski deals” in the form of promotional codes that are valid during ski season.
 Here are a few examples of deals you can find online

-Hertz: Save by visiting the ski deal section of their website and redeeming a Hertz coupon.
+Hertz: You can sometimes save by visiting the ski deal section of their website and redeeming a Hertz coupon.
 Over 50?
 Hertz often offers 20 percent savings.
+Yes, request a ski rack.
+They have them.

 Avis: Avis offers a variety of online discounts.
 If you use their “Pay Now” plan, you can save up to 30 percent.